kindalu/ViewSwitch/README.md

-# fb-hack-2015
+# ViewSwitch

-This project is for connecting people from diffent background.
-Help people to extend their comfort zone and increase their empathy in a easy way. comfort zone -> learning zone -> panic zone.
+ViewSwitch originated from facebook hackathon 2015 in Taipei.
+We believe a lot of issues in this world comes from people only see things in their perspective, lacking the empathy and the understanding of the others.
+This project want to connect people from diffent background with similiar interests, sharing their viewpoint with strangers.
+Help people to extend their comfort zone and increase their empathy by bringing them to their learning zone. ( comfort zone -> learning zone -> panic zone )

 # Todos
 - [x] Fetch the user likes data from Facebook
-- [ ] Help user to organize their pages in groups
+- [ ] List all the pages in groups
-- [ ] Show indivitial feeds for each group
+- [ ] Show feeds for each group
+- [ ] Support custom page group
-- [ ] For each user, try to find anonymous partners to extend comfort zone.
-- [ ] The anonymous partners have a similar set of likes, but not too similar.
+- [ ] For each user, try to find suitable and anonymous partners to extend their comfort zone.
+The anonymous partners have a similar set of likes, but not too similar.
-- [ ] Let the user and partners form a group, let then do some interaction, and change "Viewpoint".
+- [ ] Let the user and partners form a lasting user-group, let then do some interaction, and exchange "Viewpoint".

 # LOG